Ads: can’t see for lookin’.

 and fourteen times more likely to correctly remember the brand in question.

-Now, change the context from the waiting room to the in-branch counter.
+Now, change the context from the waiting room to the trade counter.
 I now have time on my hands whilst the counter staff go to the store to pick my order.

 I flick through the free trade mag on the counter.
 There’s a sales leaflet on the counter, and walk over to the merchandising stand located close to the coffee machine.
 I’m more open to new product suggestions from the counter staff because I trust them, they know their business.

 I hope from reviewing our campaign work you’ll think we know our business too.
 If so, we’d welcome the opportunity to help you increase customer engagement and product sales with your trade audiences.